Akshitha-Geneicloud/cloud-documentation/day1-root-and-iam.md

-1. What is Cloud Computing?
+1. **Cloud Computing**<br>
-    -Basic Definition
+-Basic Definition:<br>

-Cloud computing is the on-demand delivery of computing services — like servers, storage, databases, networking, software, analytics, and more — over the internet (“the cloud”) instead of using your local computer or physical servers.
+Cloud computing is the on-demand delivery of computing services — like servers, storage, databases, networking, software, analytics, and more — over the internet (“the cloud”) instead of using your local computer or physical servers.<br>

--Simple Example
+-Simple Example:<br>

-Before cloud:
+Before cloud-<br>

-You needed to buy physical servers, install operating systems, manage hardware, and maintain everything yourself.
+You needed to buy physical servers, install operating systems, manage hardware, and maintain everything yourself.<br>

-With cloud:
+With cloud-<br>

-You can rent these resources from a cloud provider (like AWS, Azure, or Google Cloud) and use them anytime, from anywhere.
+You can rent these resources from a cloud provider (like AWS, Azure, or Google Cloud) and use them anytime, from anywhere.<br>

-2. AWS Root User
-    -Definition
+2. **Root User**<br>
+-Definition<br>

-The root user is the original account created when you first sign up for AWS.
-It has full, unrestricted access to all resources and services in your AWS account.
+The root user is the original account created when you first sign up for any cloud platform.
+It has full, unrestricted access to all resources and services in your cloud account.<br>

-    -Important Characteristics
+-Important Characteristics <br>

-Created using your email ID and password during sign-up.
+Created using your email ID and password during sign-up.<br>

-Has complete administrative access — can delete resources, close the account, or change billing information.
+Has complete administrative access — can delete resources, close the account, or change billing information.<br>

-Should NOT be used for daily tasks.
+Should NOT be used for daily tasks.<br>

-AWS recommends using it only once — to create an IAM admin user.
+cloud platforms like AWS recommends using it only once — to create an IAM admin user.<br>

 -Security Best Practices for Root User

-Enable MFA (Multi-Factor Authentication) for added protection.
+Enable MFA (Multi-Factor Authentication) for added protection.<br>

-Do not share root credentials with anyone.
+Do not share root credentials with anyone.<br>

-Use strong, unique password.
+Use strong, unique password.<br>

-Store root credentials securely (preferably offline).
+Store root credentials securely (preferably offline).<br>

-Use IAM users/roles for all other activities.
+Use IAM users/roles for all other activities.<br>

-3. IAM (Identity and Access Management) User -Definition
+3. **IAM (Identity and Access Management) User**<br>
+-Definition<br>

-IAM is a service that helps you securely manage access to AWS resources.
+IAM is a service that helps you securely manage access to cloud resources.
-It lets you create users, groups, and roles and control who can access what in your AWS account.
+It lets you create users, groups, and roles and control who can access what in your cloud account.<br>

-    -IAM User
+-IAM User:<br>

-An IAM user is a person or application that has specific permissions to use AWS services.
+An IAM user is a person or application that has specific permissions to use cloud services.<br>

-Example:
+-Example:<br>

-You can create:
+You can create-<br>

-admin-user (full access)
+admin-user (full access)<br>

-developer-user (EC2 and S3 access)
+developer-user (EC2 and S3 access)<br>

-billing-user (view billing only)
+billing-user (view billing only)<br>

+4.**Roles**<br>

+A role defines what actions a user or service can perform.<br>

+It gives permissions to perform specific tasks like creating, deleting, or viewing resources.

+Roles help assign the right level of access to the right person or service.

+-Example:<br>

+Admin Role: Full access to all resources.<br>

+Developer Role: Can create and modify resources but cannot delete critical ones.<br>

+Viewer Role: Can only view resources, not change anything.<br>

+5.**Policies**<br>

+A policy is a set of rules that decides what actions are allowed or denied for a role or user.<br>

+It defines permissions in detail (like read, write, delete).<br>

+Policies are attached to roles to control access.<br>

+-Example:<br>

+A policy can allow:<br>

+Viewing storage buckets<br>

+Creating virtual machines<br>

+Denying deletion of databases<br>